souf1neCoder/Junior-Software-Engineer---Fullstack-LaravelVueJS-/Readme.md

 Route:list
 Endpoint | Description
 ----------|------------
-POST /products | Create a products
+POST /products | Create a product
 GET /products/{categoryID?}  | Get a listing of products GET /category  | Get a listing of categories